cw2236/ZhiLog-Deploy/README.md

 - Uploaded files are saved in the `uploaded_docs` directory.
 - Documents are split into chunks for efficient retrieval.
-- Chunks are stored in ChromaDB for similarity search.
+- Chunks are stored in ChromaDB for similarity search, along with metadata (source file name).

 ---